celluloid/celluloid/README.md

 high-performance reactor just like EventMachine or Cool.io.
-This means Celluloid::IO actors have the power of both Celluloid actors and evented I/O loops, and you can make as many Celluloid::IO actors as you want (system resources permitting) unlike certain other evented I/O systems.
+This means Celluloid::IO actors have the power of both Celluloid actors and evented I/O loops, and you can make as many Celluloid::IO actors as you want (system resources permitting) unlike certain other evented I/O systems which limit you to a single loop per process.

 Rather than callbacks, Celluloid::IO exposes a synchronous API built on duck types of Ruby's own IO classes, such as TCPServer and TCPSocket.
 These classes